Directed-energy weapon: Vigilant Eagle

 The system consists of a missile-detecting and tracking subsystem (MDT), a command and control system, and a scanning array.
 The MDT is a fixed grid of passive infrared (IR) cameras.
 The command and control system determines the missile launch point.
 The scanning array projects microwaves that disrupt the surface-to-air missile's guidance system, deflecting it from the aircraft.
 Vigilant Eagle was not mentioned on Raytheon's Web site in 2022.

 Bofors HPM Blackout

 Bofors HPM Blackout is a high-powered microwave weapon that is said to be able to destroy at short distance a wide variety of commercial off-the-shelf (COTS) electronic equipment and is purportedly non-lethal.Magnus Karlsson (2009).
 "Bofors HPM Blackout".
 Artilleri-Tidskrift (2–2009): s. s 12–15.
 Retrieved 2010-01-04.

 EL/M-2080 Green Pine|EL/M-2080 Green P

 The effective radiated power (ERP) of the EL/M-2080 Green Pine radar makes it a hypothetical candidate for conversion into a directed-energy weapon, by focusing pulses of radar energy on target missiles.
-The energy spikes are tailored to enter missiles through antennae or sensor apertures where they can fool guidance systems, scramble computer memories or even burn out sensitive electronic components.
+The energy spikes are tailored to enter missiles through antennas or sensor apertures where they can fool guidance systems, scramble computer memories or even burn out sensitive electronic components.